paycoreio/docs/docs/connectors/fondy/index.md

 - Merchant ID
 - Payment Key --> Password

-Choose Test Mode for test connection with Fondy.
+Select Test or Live mode according to the type of account to connect with Fondy.

 If you need to connect ApplePay with Fondy, receive the Merchant ID and generate certificates [in advance](#optional-get-applepay-registration).
 Enter the related credentials: